 Heavy oil production

 The majority of our thermal heavy oil assets are located in Saskatchewan.
-We use repeatable, modular construction templates to build our long-life Lloydminster thermal plants, which drives capital efficiency and consistent project execution.
-Eleven projects are now producing in the region, including the Spruce Lake Central thermal project, which achieved first oil in September 2020.
+We use repeatable, modular construction templates to build our long-life Lloydminster thermal plants, which drive capital efficiency and consistent project execution.
+Eleven projects are now producing in the region - with production ranging from 3,000 to 15,500 barrels per day (bbls/d) - including the Spruce Lake Central thermal project (10,000 bbls/d), which achieved first oil in September 2020.
+On April 11, 2021, the Lloydminster Thermal team achieved a significant milestone - a single-day production record of 103,865 bbls/d.

 Our producing assets are supported by a network of facilities and pipelines in the region that transport oil from field locations to the Lloydminster upgrader, asphalt refinery and other assets that are part of our business.
 The high degree of integration between field and processing sites allows us to optimize returns on our production by upgrading it to higher value products such as low-sulphur synthetic crude oil and ultra-low sulphur diesel.
 The synthetic crude is used to produce gasoline and diesel fuels in our refineries in Canada and the U.S.